3oFiz4/Exvia/README.md

 9. Multi-file access and synchronization
 10. Distinguishable logo and name
 11. Beautiful font family
+12. Explanation for each input and text, hold for 3 seconds to show tooltip
+13. Developer Options

 # Incoming Features
 1. Minimal, Lightweight, and yet Accurate voice recognition model that can be triggered by saying the word "Fin", and will listen for any word uttered by the user, and amending what is spoken to the database at a time